DocHatty14/community-research-mcp/README.md

 }
 ```

-Higher weights = more trusted for "street-smart" solutions.
+Higher weight = more trusted for street-smart solutions.

 ---

-## Architecture
+## Project Structure

 ```
 community-research-mcp/